jcook3701/cc-utils/docs/jekyll/sphinx/api/nutrimatic.models.md

 Bases: `BaseModel`

-Root model for ccmeta.toml.
+Root model for teabag.toml.
-Adjust fields as needed to match your ccmeta.toml structure.
+Adjust fields as needed to match your teabag.toml structure.

 #### *class* Config